gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/Get-AadrmDocumentLog.md

 ```

 ### -UserEmail
 Specifies the email address of the user.
-The cmdlet gets the protection information for documents if that user protected documents (the Rights Management issuer) or was the Rights Management owner for documents, or protected documents were configured to grant access to the user.
+The cmdlet gets the protection information for documents if that user protected documents (the Rights Management issuer) or was the Rights Management owner for documents, or protected documents were configured to grant access directly to the user.
+Group addresses are not supported with this cmdlet.

 ```yaml
 Type: String